cloudmesh-ansible/ansible-cloudmesh-face/README.rst

 ===========

 * automated deployment with docker on OSX
-* automated deployment on ubunto
+* automated deployment on ubuntu

-* automated repetable perfomance applications derived form the 2 demos
+* automated repetable performance applications derived form the 2 demos
 * performance study of the frameworks
 * comparision of capability of systems while using a standard benchmark as to not only compare performance of algorithms, but actual  capability of machines